Agenda2030-BCN/bcn2030/_pages/faq.md

 layout: page
 ---

-## How do I suggest new or different data sources?
+## Can I make suggestions regarding new or different data sources?
-If you have feedback on the data sources we have used or have suggestions for new data sources then please email us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.
+If you have any comments regarding the data sources used or any suggestion regarding the use of new data sources, you can contact us at <a href="mailto:{{site.email_contacts.questions}}">{{site.email_contacts.questions}}</a>.

-## What does the reporting status mean?
+## What does "Indicator status" mean?
-We have used three different types of reporting status for an indicator, which are also colour coded:
+For each indicator, its status is defined in one of the following four categories:

-* Reported online (black) – as a minimum the headline national data for this indicator is available on this website but the data might not be fully disaggregated yet.
-We are continuing to source additional disaggregations.
+* **Reported online** (black) – The operational SDG target has been defined and the indicator is available at city level, despite the fact that the data may not be completely disaggregated or pending updating.
-* Statistics in progress (grey) – we have found a suitable source of data for this indicator or relevant proxy at national level.
-We are currently quality assuring the data and preparing it for publication.
-* Exploring data sources (white) – we are still looking for a suitable data source for this indicator.
+* **Statistics in progress** (grey) – The operational target has been defined and the data source of the indicator identified, but the data is not yet available.
+* **Exploring data sources** (white) – Either the operational goal has not been defined, or it has been, but it has not been possible to identify an adequate data source to develop the corresponding indicator.
+* **Not applicable** – The 17 SDGs of the 2030 Agenda are deployed in 169 targets, but not all of them have a translation to the local level.
+In these cases the label "Not applicable" is used.

-Where there is additional information about the status of indicator data collection and reporting, this will be displayed at the top of the indicator page.
+In the event of adding fresh information on the Status of an indicator or on data collection, this will be highlighted in the header of the indicator page.

-## How often will new data be added to this site?
+## How often will the data be updated on the web?
-We will add data as soon as it has been sourced and checked.
-This includes new data as well as updates to data we have already published.
-We will continue to collect data from existing sources where possible, in cooperation with topic experts.
+It must be noted that the data sources that feed the indicators have very different origins, calendars and periodicities.
+The indicators are updated individually as new information becomes available.

-## What are you doing to fill data gaps?
+## What can be done to avoid the lack of data or the little disaggregation provided?
-For some indicators, although we may have data at the national level, our existing data sources don’t always allow us to disaggregate by all main groups.

-This means we need to look for new data sources, link existing ones, or model data.
+There are indicators that are available at national, regional, provincial or metropolitan level, but not at the level of the core city.

+This implies continuing to work on the search or creation of new data sources to solve this problem.

 ## How accessible is this website?
-Our aim is to make this website as accessible and usable as possible for every user.
-We are working towards meeting AA level of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).
+The intention is to make this website as accessible as possible to all users.
+Work is under way to pass the accessibility test of the [Web Content Accessibility Guidelines (WCAG 2.0)](https://www.gov.uk/service-manual/helping-people-to-use-your-service/understanding-wcag-20).

-## What browsers can I use to view this website?
+## Which browsers can I use to visit this website?
-Our website works with most of the latest versions of the commonly used browsers.
-There are some issues with using the site on older versions of browsers eg IE8 and we are working to fix these.
+Any of the latest versions of commonly used browsers can be used.

-## Can other countries copy this website?
+## Can other cities copy this site?
 Yes.
-This site is built and hosted using 100% free software and services, so other countries and localities can freely and easily reuse our code.
-Technical guidance on implementing this platform is available [here](https://open-sdg.readthedocs.io).
-Countries and localities exploring how to report their own SDGs data can also get support from the [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) through their [SDG National Reporting Initiative](https://www.sdgreporting.org/).
+This website has been built and hosted using 100% free software.
+Therefore, other cities can freely reuse their code.
+You can check out the highlights of the *OpenSDG* platform in the following [Guide](https://open-sdg.readthedocs.io).The [Center for Open Data Enterprise (CODE)](http://www.opendataenterprise.org/) also offers support tools for the development and promotion of open data applications.